-In this condition we refer to the skin that surrounds them, not the eyes themselves.
-The skin around the eyes is the most fragile and thin of our body.
+We refer to the skin surrounding them, not the eyes themselves in this condition.
+The skin around the eyes is the most fragile and thin of our bodies.

 What causes the swelling of the eyes?

-Swollen eyes are common.
-The causes can vary from fluid retention to a serious infection.
+Swollen eyes are familiar.
+The causes can vary from fluid retention to a severe infection.
 In most cases, the inflammation disappears in 24 hours.
-You can reduce swelling with compresses, but the way you treat a swollen eyelid also depends on the cause.
+You can reduce swelling with compresses, but treating a swollen eyelid depends on the cause.

 Several reasons causing swollen eyes: